lmansoo/Grey-matter-reshaping-of-language-related-regions-depends-on-tumor-lateralization-/README.md

 Codes published in this repository were adapted by Lucía Manso-Ortega & Laura de Frutos-Sagastuy for the study "Grey matter reshaping of language related regions depends on tumor lateralization".

 # Citation
-If you use this code, please cite as
+If you use this code, please cite as: Manso-Ortega L, De Frutos-Sagastuy L, Gisbert-Muñoz S, Salamon N, Qiao J, Walshaw P, Quiñones I, Połczyńska MM.
+Grey matter reshaping of language-related regions depends on tumor lateralization. bioRxiv [Preprint].
+2023 Feb 2:2023.02.02.526219. doi: 10.1101/2023.02.02.526219.
+Update in: Cancers (Basel).
+2023 Jul 28;15(15): PMID: 36778417; PMCID: PMC9915653.

 # Frequently asked questions

+This section will be updated upon receiving further questions about the work.